logo

 How long does it take to lose postpartum weight?

 Postpartum weight loss varies for every woman.
 While some may lose weight within a few months, for others, it may take a year or more.
-A healthy goal is to aim for gradual weight loss over 6-12 months, focusing on overall well-being rather than a specific timeline.
+A healthy goal is gradual weight loss over 6-12 months, focusing on overall well-being rather than a specific timeline.

 Can I lose weight while breastfeeding?